kwono/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Project
 >This project was part of the assignments for [Coursera Getting and Cleaning Data](https://www.coursera.org/course/getdata).

 >The data are taken from [UCI Machine Learning Repo](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+## Output: tidy_data.txt
+Dimensions: 180 x 68

-### The purpose of the script is to perform the following:
+## The purpose of the script is to perform the following:

 1. Merge the training and the test sets to create one data set.

-  - First load the files onto R and create an R object for each file:
+  - First download the necessary files, then load the files into R and create an R object for each file:
 *subject\_test*, *subject\_train*, *x\_test*, *x\_train*, *y\_test*, *y\_train*, *features*, and *labels*.

-  - Then combine the files together and store the result in *complete\_data*.
+  - Then combine the files together using **cbind** and **rbind** and store the result in *complete\_data*.

 2. Extract only the measurements on the mean and standard deviation for each measurement.